isomerpages/mccy-ncov/resource-room/_posts/2020-02-01-Couple-distribute-17000-masks.md

 permalink: /resource-room/Couple-distribute-17000-masks
 ---

-## Couple Distribute 17,000 Masks Punggol MRT
+## Couple Hand Out Masks to Singapopreans

 On Feb.
 4, 2020, a post on Singapore Atrium Sales about a group of Vietnamese people handing out free masks outside Punggol MRT went viral.

 Many praised the selflessness of the people handing out the masks.